 Read the other entries:

-- WINNER: “The science (or lack thereof) behind period and fertility trackers“ by Arwyn Stone of Abbotsleigh in Sydney, questioning the science behind increasingly popular fertility tracking apps
+- WINNER: “The science (or lack thereof) behind period and fertility trackers“ by Arwyn Stone (Year 9, Abbotsleigh, NSW), questioning the science behind increasingly popular fertility tracking apps

-- RUNNER-UP: “Errare humanum est“ by William Flintoft of Melbourne Grammar School, exploring our increasing reliance on automation and Artifical Intelligence
+- RUNNER-UP: “Errare humanum est“ by William Flintoft (Year 10, Melbourne Grammar School, Vic) exploring our increasing reliance on automation and Artifical Intelligence

 Author: STEM Contributor